 National Aboriginal Veterans Monument

-Located in Confederation Park across from the Lord Elgin Hotel in downtown Ottawa, this monument honours the contributions of Indigenous Canadians in war and peacekeeping operations.
+Located in Confederation Park across from the Lord Elgin Hotel in downtown Ottawa, the National Aboriginal Veterans Monument honours the contributions of Indigenous Peoples in war and peacekeeping operations.
 More than 7,000 First Nations members served in the First and Second World Wars as well as the Korean War.
 An unknown number of Inuit, Indigenous and other Indigenous people also participated.

 Across from the Canadian War Museum at Lebreton Flats is the compact but meaningful Pindigen Park.
 The site celebrates the Anishinabe philosophy of harmony between people, land, water and earth.
 You’ll find interpretive panels in Algonquin, English and French, as well as illustrations and steel silhouettes of Canadian animals.